Surveys are one of the most popular ways to gather customer feedback and understand your customers’ needs.

 Quantitative surveys are easier to analyze because they simply deal with statistics and rating scales, but they don’t provide a whole lot of insight.

-Quantitative surveys are great for obtaining survey analysis results that help you see the bigger picture, while qualitative data goes more in-depth to understand why people feel a certain way.
+Quantitative surveys are great for obtaining customer insights that help you see the bigger picture, while qualitative data goes more in-depth to understand why people feel a certain way.

 If you need a general overview based on cold, hard facts, then you should go for quantitative research.
 This approach is also useful to confirm or reject hypotheses you may have about how customers feel about a specific topic or why they behave in a certain way.